Schmutsi/Network-Operating-System/Network Topology.md

 <b><i> write code here</i></b>

-The markdown and the /24 have a similar use, they serve to detremine the range of ip address with which our own device can comunicate directly. the /24 explainthat 4 bits are used to define that range, as such any ip address that start with 168.192.1. is in the same range as our servers.
-For the markdown, 255 means that every ip address in the range have that same byte, and 0 that it change for each of them. any other number will make the byte more devieded (for exemple, class b private addresses range is 17.16.0.0/12, 12 is not a multiple of 8, so the second byte is not completly allocated o name the range, as such, the markdown here is 255..0.0)
+The mask and the /24 have a similar use, they serve to detremine the range of ip address with which our own device can comunicate directly. the /24 explainthat 4 bits are used to define that range, as such any ip address that start with 168.192.1. is in the same range as our servers.
+For the markdown, 255 means that every ip address in the range have that same byte, and 0 that it change for each of them. any other number will make the byte more devieded (for exemple, class b private addresses range is 17.16.0.0/12, 12 is not a multiple of 8, so the second byte is not completly allocated o name the range, as such, the markdown here is 255.240.0.0)
+The gateway is the address that will represent this range.

+For the router, we need to first allocate the different interfaces.
+Ens 3 is the one it will use when connecting to the outisde world. it uses its public address (158.193.153.48).
+Ens 4 is the one it will use when interacting with server 1 and 2 and thus is defined by their gateway. and ens 5 is the one that will interact with the client server.
+This one uses a non-static address, as the client is always different.

+### NAT

+#### Introduction

+The Network Address Translation, is the way to allow the differents server to interact with the internet through the router.
+We will need to explain to the router who it can allow easy access too, and how to interact with each address.

+#### confguration

+To do this, we first download iptables

+<b><i> write code here</i></b>

+with it we can now co,figurate the bind.